oracle-livelabs/developer/java-management-advanced-features/configure-post-install-actions-and-install-java-runtimes/configure-post-install-actions-and-install-java-runtimes.md

    ![image of updated LCM actions](images/lcm-updated-actions.png)

-4. To modify an existing action, click on the combo box of the action and select a new action.
+4. To modify an existing action, click the combo box of the action and select a new action.
 A list of available actions should appear

    ![image of LCM modify existing action](images/lcm-modify-existing-action.png)

    ![image of LCM modify existing action list](images/lcm-modify-existing-action-list.png)

-5. To remove an existing action, click on the **X** beside the action to remove it.
+5. To remove an existing action, click the **X** beside the action to remove it.
    ![image of post install action cross button](images/post-install-action-cross-button.png)

-   >**Note:** To remove all existing action, click on the **X** beside all of the actions until no action remains
+   >**Note:** To remove all existing action, click the **X** beside all of the actions until no action remains

-6. Once all the modifications are made, click on the **Save** button below to save all the changes
+6. Once all the modifications are made, click **Save** to save all the changes

-7. Return to the fleet details page, click on the tab **Lifecycle management settings** to view the updated post Java installation actions.
+7. Return to the fleet details page, click the tab **Lifecycle management settings** to view the updated post Java installation actions.

  You may now **proceed to the next lab.**